 Tagged: Old Saxophones

-This topic contains 15 replies, has 7 voices, and was last updated by Anonymous 1 year, 7 months ago.
+- This topic has 15 replies, 7 voices, and was last updated 6 years, 6 months ago by Anonymous.

 Michael, this chap has fluid fingers!
 I am using Vandoren Java #2 on the YAS 4C MP.
 I use two reeds in my case at a time and alternate daily between the two reeds.
 The previous two reeds lasted for about six months, although they still looked perfect they had become too soft and started to squeak.
 When I changed to two new reeds I was surprised at the tone difference, there was a buzz to the sound which I hadn’t heard before.
 One thing to bear in mind is that the reed grain differs from reed to reed so even within a box of ‘reliable’ reeds one can expect some variation in performance.
 I must say that after playing for over two years I am becoming less bothered by the reed and can focus more on playing technique.
 I’m moving from the frustrating stage into the enjoyable part of my sax journey.

 I just bought myself a Philips DVT2500 voice tracer for hassle free recording.
 It’s small and will fit in my Sax case, my idea is to record my playing daily so I can listen to myself play without needing cabling, computer, mic etc. I had to laugh because I didn’t think I had an English accent.
 The first time I recorded with my USB mic I nearly fell off the chair when I heard my voice, I didn’t recognise it.
 It must be similar when hearing our sax sound whilst playing.
 The DVT2500 has stereo mics and a 50-20000 Hz range so it will be interesting to compare it’s recording quality to my USB mic.March 24, 2016 at 10:56 pm #34976wayne wojnarowskiParticipant